In the next 30 seconds, learn how to delay brain damage in Sudden Cardiac Arrest victims.

 - From Brain Injury Foundation Supporter Troy Christensen: the following Youtube link is to an old “That’s Incredible” show.
 Examples of several people who have been saved from death, or a devastating life of brain damage by the cold water triggering of the Mammalian Diving Reflex: That’s Incredible: Cold water saves lives.
 Please forward to minute 26.
 Thank you very much Troy, for this submission.
 Your support is very much appreciated.

-If you have seen cold water save a life: please send your link to Jeffrey Dobkin, lead researcher at the Brain Injury Foundation.
+If you have seen cold water save a life: please send your link by Email to Jeffrey Dobkin, lead researcher at the Brain Injury Foundation.
+Or call The Danielle Adams Publishing Company where he works: 610-642-1000.
 Thank you.

 Dobkin uses this same all-natural reflex in his technique to delay brain damage in Sudden Cardiac Arrest Victims.
 The Dobkin Technique isn’t well known – but you can help.